ayushi2626/Backend-From-Scratch/README.md

-# Backend Concepts Spring-Booted!
+# Backend Demystified!
-🎯 I couldn't find a comprehensive Spring Boot example that demonstrates request-response handling across HTTP, TCP, UDP and other networking concepts so I decided to build one myself.
-This project brings together the various networking concepts I have learnt in a clean, modular Spring Boot setup — perfect for learning, experimenting, or kickstarting my backend journey.
+🎯 I couldn't find a comprehensive repo that demonstrates backend concepts like HTTP, UDP, TCP, request-response and other networking concepts so I decided to build one myself.
+This project brings together the various networking concepts I have learnt — perfect for learning, experimenting, or kickstarting my backend journey.
 ✨ Really looking forward to loads of learning!

 🚀 Getting started